omkar3060/apsportfolio.github.io/README.md

 ### 7. **Ride History and User Data**

   **Skip Lists** can be used to store and access user ride history and other personal data sorted by timestamps.
 This allows for efficient querying of historical rides within a certain time range or retrieving the most recent rides quickly.
 This improves the responsiveness of the application, providing users with a seamless experience when viewing their ride history or account details.

+**Market Benefits**: Efficient access to ride history and personal data ensures a smooth and responsive user experience.

 <p align="center">
   <img src="https://github.com/omkar3060/omkar3060.github.io/blob/main/assets/800px-Skip_list_add_element-en.gif?raw=true" style="width: 400px; height: auto;"  alt="OLA">